Close $5K Website Deals Without a Sales Team

 For the cold email outreach side of lead generation, there are good tools, but referrals should always come first.
 And for the full picture of running a professional freelance operation, must-have tools for freelancers covers the business infrastructure that makes all of this possible.

 You don’t need to overhaul your entire sales process this week.
 Pick one thing from this article and try it in your next deal cycle.
-Maybe it’s the intake form that filters before the call.
-Maybe it’s recording a Loom instead of sending a PDF.
-One change, tested honestly, over two or three proposal cycles.
-I went from closing 1 in 10 prospects to closing 3 in 5 by changing these things one at a time over six months.
-Not a system overhaul.
-Just sequential improvements.
+The intake form that filters before the call.
+The Loom instead of a PDF.
+The 3-touch follow-up sequence.

 Frequently Asked Questions